kojix2/exline/README.md

 exline 2..5 -s "\r\n" myfile.txt
 ```

-Extract and print lines 3 to 5 from standard input:
+Extract and print lines 3 to 5 from standard input using 1-based indexing (default):

 ```
 cat myfile.txt | exline 3..5
 ```

-Extract and print lines 2, 3, 4, and 6 to 10 from a file:
+Extract and print lines 2, 3, 4, and 6 to 10 from a file using 1-based indexing (default):

 ```
 exline 2,3,4,6..10 myfile.txt